puppetlabs/puppetlabs-vault/README.md

 - `path`: The path to the secrets engine (required)
 - `field`: The specific secret being used (optional, defaults to a Ruby hash of all secrets at the `path`)
 - `version`: The version of the K/V engine (optional, defaults to 1)

-If Vault server uses TLS, you can use the following config to authenticate with the server:
-- `cacert`: Path to the CA certificate (optional)
+- `cacert`: Path to the CA certificate (optional, required if using TLS)
-- `cert`: Path to the SSL certificate (optional)
-- `key`: Path to the SSL key (optional)

 ### Authentication Methods